 According to the New York Department of Transportation Aviation Bureau, there are 108 public-use general aviation airports in New York.
 The FAA reports that these airports support 16,267 pilots and 5,116 active general aviation aircraft.

-According to the same study, the economic impact of general aviation airports in New York is more than $1 billion.
+According to the same study, the total economic output of general aviation in New York is over $7 billion.

 FAA data shows that New York is home to 118 repair stations, 11 FAA-approved pilot schools, 2,617 flight instructors and 4,108 student pilots.